Jzbooth/Booth_Metis/Project_2/README.md

 ### Regularization

 Regularization is a way of manipulating the cost function to punish the complexity of the model and can be a good way to prevent over fitting.
 I used a ridge regression to regularize my model.
-When splitting the data set to train the model on part and test on another the model that resulted in the ridge regression resulted in the highest adjusted R^2.
+When splitting the data set to train/test sets, the model that resulted in the ridge regression resulted in the highest adjusted R^2.

 ## Conclusion